Environment and Forests Department (Arunachal Pradesh)

 The Department of Environment and Forests of Arunachal Pradesh (DEFAP) is a state-sponsored agency responsible for conserving the environment, identifying, establishing, and conserving protected areas in the Indian state of Arunachal Pradesh.

 Statistics

 According to the official website, 10185.40 square kilometers are being protected by the agency.
-That's 12 percent of the total area of the state and 15 percent of the total forest cover in the state - 68045 square kilometers.
-There are 8715 species of plant life within Arunachal's forests, which contributes to the importance of wildlife reserves.
-Arunachal is a very rural state, most of the state being covered in forests, forest and wildlife protection is extremely important to the people living in Arunachal Pradesh.
+That equals 12 percent of the total area of the state and 15 percent of the total forest cover in the state - 68,045 square kilometers.
+There are 8,715 species of plant life within Arunachal's forests, which contributes to the importance of wildlife reserves.
+Arunachal is a very rural state, and most of the state is covered in forests.
+As such, forest and wildlife protection is extremely important to the people living in Arunachal Pradesh.

 Sanctuaries

-There are a total of eight wildlife sanctuaries and one reserve protected by the Department of Environment and Forests:
+There are a total of eight wildlife sanctuaries and one reserve in Arunachal Pradesh protected by the Department of Environment and Forests: